What Do You Really Mean?

 For example, AI can be used with satellite imagery to monitor crop yields, deforestation, and track livestock.
 It can be used to monitor and predict disease outbreaks and provide medical diagnostics in remote and underserved areas.
 AI can be used to improve efficiency, optimize resource usage and accelerate progress towards the SDGs.

 The bottom line is a commitment to the responsible use of data by all for all.

 To learn more, listen to our latest Cutting Edge Technologies for Life Sciences Podcast below.
-“AI vs ML: From Bench-to-Bedside, A Technical Insider’s Perspective” features Maria Palombini, life sciences practice lead, IEEE Standards Association in an interview with Nate Hayes, president and founder, Modal Technology Corporation, and Arun Shroff, director of technology and innovation, Star Associates.
+“AI vs ML: From Bench-to-Bedside, A Technical Insider’s Perspective” features Maria Palombini, life sciences practice lead, IEEE Standards Association in an interview with Nate Hayes, chairman, founder, and CEO, Modal Technology Corporation, and Arun Shroff, director of technology and innovation, Star Associates.